algolia/algoliasearch-laravel/README.md

 #### Manual Removal

-And trigger index removing using the `removeFromIndex` instance method.
+And trigger the removing using the `removeFromindex` instance method.

 ```php
 $contact = Contact::firstOrCreate(['name' => 'Jean']);